Glencor Driving School logo

 To release the parking brake, pull slightly up on the parking brake lever then immediately press and hold the 'release button'.
 Now push the lever fully down (until you feel it hit the bottom) then release the button.

-Susanna Gemmell of Castlepark, Driving Lesson Testimonial
+Susanna Gemmell of Castlepark, Driving Lesson Review

 Before starting lessons with Glencor, I was anxious and apprehensive about driving.
 Immediately Dave made me feel at ease through his patient and caring teaching approach.
 His thorough explanations were key to deepening my understanding and his feedback was always informative and encouraging.
 Thanks to Dave, I passed first time!